 file and then reading that file to find the value, you merely

 invoke the MySQL Cluster Manager

-necessity of opening the file in a separate application such as
+value without the necessity of opening the file in a separate

-change the amount of data memory allocated to the data nodes, you
+amount of data memory allocated to the data nodes, you can issue a

 a configuration value in a running MySQL Cluster requires a

 rolling restart to be performed, MySQL Cluster Manager can perform this operation